fboucquez/symbol-bootstrap/README.md

 * [`symbol-bootstrap healthCheck`](docs/healthCheck.md) - It checks if the services created with docker compose are up and running.
 * [`symbol-bootstrap help`](docs/help.md) - display help for symbol-bootstrap
 * [`symbol-bootstrap link`](docs/link.md) - It announces VRF and Voting Link transactions to the network for each node with 'Peer' or 'Voting' roles.
 This command finalizes the node registration to an existing network.
+* [`symbol-bootstrap pack`](docs/pack.md) - It configures and packages your node into a zip file that can be uploaded to the final node machine.
 * [`symbol-bootstrap report`](docs/report.md) - it generates reStructuredText (.rst) reports describing the configuration of each node.
 * [`symbol-bootstrap resetData`](docs/resetData.md) - It removes the data keeping the generated configuration, certificates, keys and block 1.
 * [`symbol-bootstrap run`](docs/run.md) - It boots the network via docker using the generated `docker-compose.yml` file and configuration.
 The config and compose methods/commands need to be called before this method.
 This is just a wrapper for the `docker-compose up` bash call.